tday93/ss14-docs/src/en/proposals/tday93-cooking.md

 possible.
 A chef serving a station of 80 people would not individually prepare 80 single bowls of soup, each from scratch.
 They would make 80 bowls worth of soup in a single batch, and split it in to 80 portions.

-To that end, this proposal recommends the following set of baseline cooking and bartending mechanics.
+Finally, these mechanics should be easily expandable, enabling additions of new cooking/mixing mechanics with only yaml.

 ### Proposed Base Mechanics

-> Note: Several of these exist in-game already, either fully or in-part.
-They are listed here to allow a complete list
-> of base mechanics.
+#### Implement used on an item

 * Chopping / Slicing / Dicing: Using a knife on an ingredient or food that has been placed within the world.
 * Rolling: Using a rolling pin on an ingredient that has been placed within the world.
+* Mixing / Stirring: Using a mixing implement on a container filled with ingredients that has been placed within the world.

+#### Food Item/Container used on an item

 * Topping: Using an ingredient or container filled with a single ingrdient on another that has been placed within the world.

-* Mixing / Stirring: Using a mixing implement on a container filled with ingredients that has been placed within the world.
+#### In-World Heating

 * Sauteeing / Boiling / Grilling: Placing an ingredient or container filled with ingredients on to a stovetop or range within the world, until a visual indicator shows that it is "done".

+#### In-Device Heating
 * Baking / Microwaving: Placing a single ingredient or container of ingredients within an oven or microwave for a fixed amount of time.
 Note that this operation would operate on each ingredient or container thereof indivudually.
 Flat dough and four tomatoes will no longer magically voltron into a pizza.

 * Shaking: Using a mixer filled with ingredients and ice.
 * Pouring: Transfering liquid ingredients from one container to another.
 * Garnishing: Using a prepared ingredient or decoration on a drink container that has been placed within the world.

 ### Example Cooking Processes